 Performance PE 1 or Performance PE 2

-PE 2, Sports Leadership and Sports Coaching are more active with a focus on physical learning.
-Students start by participating in a range of activities and keep logs, progress to visiting a local primary school to lead a PE unit, coach a MAGS team for 20 hours, complete a weight training unit and undertake a comprehensive First Aid certificate.
+Sports Leadership and Sports Coaching have a focus on physical learning.
+Students develop their interpersonal skills in a group setting through adventure based learning, progress to leading Juniors within the school to engage them in being physically active, they move into coaching a MAGS team for 20 hours, complete a weight training unit focussed on Anatomy and movements.
+They also undertake a comprehensive First Aid certificate.

 Career pathways